AbigailSC/AbigailSC/README.md

   - 🤝 I’m looking for help with finding projects to contribute to!
   - 💻 I’m currently working.
-  - ✍️  In my free time, I play videogames, I draw digitally, I stream and research new technologies as my hobbies.
+  - ✍️  In my free time, I play videogames, I draw digitally and research new technologies as my hobbies.
-  - 🎵 I love to hear kpop and rock music.

 </details>

 ## 🌱 I’m currently learning

-I'm learning **Docker**.
+I'm learning **Python**.

 ## 🎨 Frontend